 Jules William Jacques Manington (1868-1937)

-His parents were both French born2 with close ties to the aristocratic refugees who fled France after the revolution, many of whom settled in Marylebone.
-The refugees had established a small French Catholic Chapel in Little St George Street where William was christened in the same 40x40ft room where Jimmy Hendrix, The Rolling Stones and Dusty Springfield would later make their first recordings, and hits that defined a generation were born.3.
+His parents were both French-born 2 with close ties to the aristocratic refugees who fled France after the revolution, many of whom settled in Marylebone.
+The refugees had established a small French Catholic Chapel in Little St George Street where William was christened in the same 40x40ft room where Jimmy Hendrix, The Rolling Stones and Dusty Springfield would later make their first recordings, and songs that defined a generation were born.
+3.

 William was educated with his brothers at Taplow Grammar School, a boarding school in Buckinghamshire.
 The family had a second home at Herne Bay enabling beach trips during the school holidays.

 According to family tradition 4, William’s father came home one day and announced that the family were no longer to be Catholics but members of the Church of England.
 Furthermore, they were moving off to South America!
 He never joined the family on their emigration adventure; he died in 1889 just three weeks after publicly announcing the dissolution of the Waylett & Manington jewellery business 5.
 The family believed they were subsequently swindled out of their valuable share in the jewellery business.

 William was eleven when the family arrived in Argentina.
 His new home was a Spanish-style ranch house, built around a square with stables for horses and mules and a well in the middle of the dusty yard.
 They owned hundreds of acres of cattle ranching land.
 The family were regularly raided by bandits.
 With no law enforcement, they took to guns to fend off attacks.
 William’s sister, Blanche, later recollected that the family became mercenary soldiers in Argentina and often ended up fighting each other— “they were a wild family”.